July Revolt of 1927: General strike

 This "Schattendorf Verdict" led to a general strike, which had the aim of bringing down the government headed by Christian Social Party Chancellor Ignaz Seipel.
 Massive protests began on the morning of 15 July, when a furious crowd tried to storm the main building of the University of Vienna on the Ringstrasse.
 The protesters attacked and damaged a nearby police station and a newspaper building before they proceeded to the Austrian Parliament Building.
 Forced back by police, they arrived in the square in front of the Palace of Justice.
 Around noon, protesters entered the building by smashing the windows and then demolished the furnishings and began setting fire to files.
 Soon afterward, the building was ablaze.
 The fire spread quickly, as the Vienna fire brigade was attacked by several demonstrators, who cut the hoses and so prevented its being brought under control until the early morning.

 The former (and later) Austrian Chancellor Johann Schober, who was then Vienna chief of police, suppressed the protests with force.
 He unsuccessfully urged Social Democratic Mayor Karl Seitz to call for the Austrian Armed Forces, which Seitz rejected.
 Schober attempted for the Christian Social Party Defence Minister Carl Vaugoin to do the same.

 Finally, Schober supplied the police troops with army rifles and publicly announced that the premises would be cleared by force if the fire brigades could not work unhindered after Seitz and Schutzbund councillor Theodor Körner had attempted to persuade the crowd to surrender.
 The police opened fire and left 5 police officers and 89 demonstrators dead.

-Significance and Remembrance
+Significance and remembrance

 The 20th-century philosopher, scholar and social commentator Karl Popper was 24 years old and living in Vienna during the unrest.
 In his 1976 autobiography, he recalled the event as foreshadowing extremism: “I began to expect the worst: that the democratic bastions of Central Europe would fall, and that a totalitarian Germany would start another war”.

+Elias Canetti, in his autobiography The Torch in My Ear, credits his experience of the event with driving his subsequent life-long investigations of crowds, inspiring his Crowds and Power.

 A memorial to the victims was erected in the Vienna Zentralfriedhof.
 A plaque at the Palace of Justice was unveiled by President Heinz Fischer in 2007.
 Several artifacts such as fire-damaged court papers and Schutzbund and Frontkämpfer uniforms are on display at the Heeresgeschichtliches Museum.